The Top Things to Know about Fringe Benefits Tax

 A benefit is something that the employer gives an employee as an extra perk, or that can be seen as subsidising their salary.
 Some of the most common fringe benefits include paying for car parking while they are at the office every day, allowing an employee to use a work car for private purposes, providing an employee with a discounted loan, or reimbursing an expense incurred by an employee for a family member, such as school or childcare fees.
 Fringe benefits may also include recreational perks that are not directly related to work, such as providing free tickets to a concert or a gym membership.

-There are some benefits that employers may want to provide to reward their employees who are not considered to be fringe benefits.
+There are some benefits that employers may want to provide to reward their employees which are not considered to be fringe benefits.
 These include shares, payments that are deemed to be dividends under certain conditions, or employment termination payments such as the gift or sale of a company car to the employee who has been driving it on their termination.

 Other things that are exempt from fringe benefits tax include many work-related items such as a mobile phone, laptop, tablet, GPS device, calculator, briefcase, tools, computer software and protective clothing.
-One extra item per employee per year is allowed before it attracts fringe benefits tax, such as if an employer wants to gift an extra laptop on top of the existing one that the employee uses.

 How much is fringe benefits tax?

-- Determine the taxable value of the benefit.
+1. Determine the taxable value of the benefit.
 If it includes GST, include this value.
 For example, an annual gym membership that costs $1100.

-- Multiply that value by the gross-up rate.
+2. Multiply that value by the gross-up rate.
 If the value includes GST, multiply it by 2.0802.
 If the value does not include GST, multiply it by 1.8868.
 For example, the FBT value of the gym membership would equal $2288.22.

-- Once each benefit value has been multiplied, add up all the GST-inclusive and GST-exclusive values.
+3. Once each benefit value has been multiplied, add up all the GST-inclusive and GST-exclusive values.

-- Determine 47% (the FBT rate) of the total value.
+4. Determine 47% (the FBT rate) of the total value.
 For example, 47% of $2288.22 equals $1075.46.
 This is the amount of fringe benefits tax an employer would need to pay in this example.

 The ATO also has online tools that can help employers to make the calculations, such as its car calculator tool.